Pipette

-A pipette (sometimes spelled as pipet) is a type of laboratory tool commonly used in chemistry and biology to transport a measured volume of liquid, often as a media dispenser.
+A pipette, or pipet, is a type of laboratory tool commonly used in chemistry and biology to transport a measured volume of liquid, often as a media dispenser.
 Pipettes come in several designs for various purposes with differing levels of accuracy and precision, from single piece glass pipettes to more complex adjustable or electronic pipettes.
 Many pipette types work by creating a partial vacuum above the liquid-holding chamber and selectively releasing this vacuum to draw up and dispense liquid.
 Measurement accuracy varies greatly depending on the instrument.

 History

 The first simple pipettes were made of glass, such as Pasteur pipettes.
 Large pipettes continue to be made of glass; others are made of squeezable plastic for situations where an exact volume is not required.